gatarelib/twilio-django/README.md

 3. Open the urls.py to see how the URL configuration has been done

-4. Open the views.py to see how the views are set up.
+4. Open the views.py to see how the views are implemented.

 5. Get the server running with: